-Users will define the measurement period by selecting the duration of the look-back period and post-intervention observation period.
+Users will define the measurement period for this metric by selecting the duration of the look-back period and observation period.
 All three of the following time components must be populated to define the measurement period for selected participants.

-- Intervention Start Date: Users will select a date attribute that provides an intervention start date.
+• Intervention Start Date: Users will select a date attribute that provides an intervention start date.
 The selected date attribute should most closely correspond to the date a participant first received an intervention (e.g., participated in a program or first received a service).
 There may be instances when enrollment information is missing but delivery information is available.
 When appropriate, users may draw the intervention start date from multiple date attributes so that if one date from a selected attribute (e.g., intervention start date) is missing, a backup date (e.g., enrollment date) can be used to approximate the start.
 Some interventions may have been operating for more years than clinical data are available; users should verify that the selected intervention start date time period aligns with clinical data availability.
-Users may improve precision by further constraining the metric to intervention start dates from specific periods of time (like calendar year 2024). - Look-Back Period: Users will select a duration of time (days, weeks, or months) to look backwards from a participant's intervention start date to determine baseline diabetes control (such as 12 months). - Observation Period: Users will select a duration of time to observe from a participant's intervention start date to determine diabetes control after an intervention has begun (such as 12 months).
+Users may improve precision by further constraining the metric to intervention start dates from specific periods of time (like calendar year 2024).

+- Look-Back Period: Users will select a duration of time (days, weeks, or months) to look backwards from a participant's intervention start date to determine baseline diabetes control (such as 12 months).
+Participants must have an ICD-10 diagnostic code for diabetes (E10, E11, and E13) during the look-back period to be assessed by the pre/post metrics. - Observation Period: Users will select a duration of time to observe from a participant's intervention start date to determine diabetes control after an intervention has begun (such as 12 months).
 Because some interventions are time limited while others are ongoing, some participants may be receiving the intervention for some, most, or all of the observation period; some participants may still be receiving the intervention after the observation period ends.